 top of page

-Edge of Wild is a mystery located in beautiful Waterton Lakes National Park in southern Alberta, bordering Glacier National Park in Montana.
-It is published by Stonehouse Publishing, which offers beautifully designed trade paperbacks leaning towards historical fiction.
+Edge of Wild is a mystery set in the beautiful Waterton Lakes National Park in southern Alberta, bordering Glacier National Park in Montana.

-When Richard Evans arrives in the small town of Waterton from New York to oversee the building of a new hotel, he is expects the major change.
-The hotel is so plagued with problems it seems doomed to never be finished.
-That the last manager disappeared without a trace is concerning enough, he has to deal with the local business owners who make a concerted effort to ignore him, dissuade him, and encourage him to leave as well.
-When he discovers several of them have shady lease agreements with an untraceable company they certainly insist he leave it alone.
+When Richard Evans arrives in the small town of Waterton from New York to oversee the building of a new hotel, he finds it so plagued with problems that it seems doomed to never be finished.
+The fact that the last manager disappeared without a trace is concerning enough, and he has to deal with the local business owners who make a concerted effort to ignore him, dissuade him, and encourage him to return to New York.
+When he discovers several of them have shady lease agreements with an untraceable company, they certainly insist he leave it alone.

-Louise runs the towns family garage and becomes his friend and sounding block for the mysterious happenings at the hotel - things moving around, someone stalking him or entering his cabin.
-Lou and Richard soon become an item, and are as baffled as the local police when several dead bodies begin to turn up in the surrounding forests.
+Louise runs the town's family garage and becomes his friend and sounding board for the mysterious happenings at the hotel—things moving around, someone stalking him or entering his cabin.
+Lou and Richard soon become an item and are as baffled as the local police when several dead bodies begin to turn up in the surrounding forests.
 A remote location nestled within the mountains doesn't see crime like this, perhaps making it an ideal spot for the criminal element.
-Events escalate when evidence that a grisly murder once took place in one of the hotel suites emerges.
+Events escalate when evidence that a grisly murder previously took place in one of the hotel suites emerges.
 Should Richard just abandon the town, or is it too late?

-It's a solid, well researched mystery with a great sense of place.
-If I'm criticizing, I thought the tight knit locals shutting him out so completely needs some dissenters.
-Louise had an interesting back story, and a unique talent for predictions that I would have liked more of throughout the story.
-At times the story overtook the mystery, slowing the pace.
-However, it is well written and I don't hesitate to recommend it.
+It's a solid, well-researched mystery with a great sense of place.
+If I'm to criticize, I thought the tight-knit locals shutting him out so completely needed some dissenters.
+Louise had an interesting backstory and a unique talent for predictions that I would have liked more of throughout the story.
+At times, the story overtook the mystery, slowing the pace.
+However, it is well-written, and I don't hesitate to recommend it.

 2016 / Tradeback / 333 pages